hanwenzhang123/front-end-interview/css/README.md

 - The value of `position` is neither `static` nor `relative`.
 - The value of `display` is `table-cell`, `table-caption`, `inline-block`, `flex`, or `inline-flex`, `grid`, or `inline-grid`.
 - The value of `overflow` is not `visible`.

-In a BFC, each box's left outer edge touches the left edge of the containing block (for right-to-left formatting, right edges touch).

-Vertical margins between adjacent block-level boxes in a BFC collapse.
-Read more on [collapsing margins](https://www.sitepoint.com/web-foundations/collapsing-margins/).

 [[↑] Back to top](#table-of-contents)